based on Reviews

 L-tryptophan

-• Precursor of the hormone melatonin (the “sleep hormone”), which Pain sensation and sleep rhythm are regulated.Melatonin is produced and released in greater quantities in the dark and in smaller quantities in the light.
-This happens in the pineal gland in our brain.
-Pathological sleep disorders are usually caused by low melatonin concentrations in the blood.
-Numerous studies have shown that tryptophan has a positive effect on sleep by shortening the time it takes to fall asleep and prolonging the REM phase (source: Bonmati-Carrion MA et al.).
-Int J Mol Sci.
+• precursor of the hormone melatonin (the “sleep hormone”), which Pain perception and sleep-wake cycles are regulated.
+Melatonin is produced and released in greater quantities in darkness and in smaller quantities in light.
+This occurs in the pineal gland in our brain.
+Pathological sleep disorders are usually caused by excessively low melatonin concentrations in the blood.Numerous studies have shown that tryptophan has a positive effect on sleep by shortening the time it takes to fall asleep and lengthening the REM phase (Source: Bonmati-Carrion MA et al. Int J Mol Sci.
 2014 Dec 17;15(12):23448-500. doi: 10.3390/ijms151223448)

-• Vitamin B3 can be produced in the body from L-tryptophan
+• Vitamin B3 can be produced in the body from L-tryptophan.

 No more products available for purchase